-If you have any questions, please feel free to speak with one of our representatives Monday through Friday, 8:30 am to 6:00 pm at one of our Billing & Insurance numbers.
+If you have any questions, please contact us Monday through Friday, 8:30 a.m. to 6 p.m. at one of our Billing & Insurance numbers.

 Under federal law, certain services cannot be included in your hospital bill.
 Therefore, you will receive separate physician bills for each service rendered by the following: